learningequality/Volibri/README.md

 6. Everyone can give feedbacks by commenting your PR.

-7. After all concerns addressed, another designer with merge privilege can merge your PR to make your new design offically available to everyone in the company. :shipit:
+7. After all concerns addressed, another designer with merge privilege can merge your PR to make your new design officially available to everyone in the company. :shipit:

 Notice: If you like to try a couple different design, you should create branches for each design.